► Hottest Megane RS Trophy-R

-The new Megane Trophy-R has logged an official time of 7m 40.1sec, topping the Honda Civic Type R's time by more than three seconds.
+The priciest version references the Renault's status as the fastest FWD hot hatch around the Nordschleife in Germany.
+The new Megane Trophy-R logged an official time of 7min 40.1sec, beating the Honda Civic Type R's time by more than three seconds earlier in 2019.

-Renault says the new hardcore hatch will be a limited-run model, with 'a few hundred units only' being built.
+Renault says the new hardcore hatch is a limited-run model, with only 500 being built.
 The 'R' bit of the recipe means a 130kg drop in weight, reworked aero and performance parts from the likes of Akrapovič (exhaust), Öhlins (dampers), Sabelt (seating), Brembo (brakes) and Bridgestone (tyres).

 The Trophy formula